Troop-364/T364-web/docs/campouts/summer-camp-24.md

 - 3 1/4 cups flour
 - parchment paper

 Mix in a bowl.
-Place dough ball in a different bowl lined with parchment paper and let rise for 1 to 3 hours depending on temperature outside.
-When it doubles in size it is ready.\
+Place dough ball in a different bowl lined with parchment paper and let rise for 1 to 3 hours depending on temperature outside.\
+When it doubles in size it is ready. \
-Preheat dutch oven to 400 degrees\
+Preheat dutch oven to 400 degrees.\
+Place parchment paper and doughball in the oven.\
 Cook for about 30 minutes.